 Reasons why I think Octopress was the perfect choice:

-- I’m now using Heroku to host.
-This is a cool site that I had heard a lot about and wanted to use more.
+- I switched to using Heroku to host.
+I wanted to learn how to use this hosting provider.
 I am using a free account which means I was able to cancel my old hosting provider.

 - There is no admin access to the site.
 That is, there is no way for a person to login to tunnelsup.com.
 The comments are all handled by disqus which is handled entirely by their site and not mine.
 What this means is that there is virtually no foothold for someone to enter my site to deface it.
 This means security just got a lot tighter which makes me a lot happier especially since I’m a security engineer!